shajra/nix-project/doc/nix.md

     * nix-project-exe (nix-project)
       Script to scaffold and maintain dependencies for a Nix project

-We can see that a package named "nix-project" can be accessed with the "nix-project-exe" attribute path in the Nix expression in the project root's `default.nix`.
+We can see that a package named "nix-project" can be accessed with the `nix-project-exe` attribute path in the Nix expression in the project root's `default.nix`.
 This package provides the executable `nix-project`.

 We can build this package with `nix build` from the project root: